-Output voltage can be set by feeding back the output to the FB pin by using a resistor divider network (see Figure 1).
+Output voltage can be set by feeding back the output to the FB pin by using a resistor divider network.
+See the application circuit shown in Figure 1.
 The resistor divider network includes R_1 and R_2 .
 Usually, a design is started by picking a fixed R_2 value and calculating the required R_1 with equation below: